Background to Confucianism

 1. Part 1

 According to this excerpt, Heaven or the divine "confers" nature, or "what is."
-This seems to describe the creation of all things by the divine first principle.
+This seems to describe the establishment of all things by the divine first principle.
 To live in accordance with the way things are is live in accordance with the Way (tao), or the divinely-ordained structure of reality; this structure cannot be "separated from," which seems to mean that it necessarily is the way it is and nothing can violate or run counter to that structure.
 To be cultivated or educated is to learn how to live in accordance with the Way (tao), the implication being that to live as such is not natural, but actually unnatural, for one does not have to learn to do what comes naturally.
 Nevertheless, there is no sense that there is anything hindering a human being from living in accordance with the Way (tao).
 A person is in a neutral state of consciousness when there has not yet arisen any states of consciousness (joy, anger, sorrow and pleasure); this is called equilibrium or mean (chung).
-When various states of consciousness do arise they ought to exist in accordance with the chung, which is to say, they should exist in harmony with one another and in proper balance, so that no one state of consciousness dominates.
-When this occurs the inner self reflects the essential harmony of the outer world.
-To say that "chung is the great root of all-under-heaven" is to affirm that all things are essentially in an equilibrium or balance of opposites.
+When they do arise, various states of consciousness ought to exist in accordance with the chung, which is to say, they should exist in harmony with one another, in proper balance.
+When this occurs the inner self reflects the essential harmony of the outer world, or as Confucius expresses it, "the penetration of the Way [tao] through all-under-heaven."
+To say that "chung is the great root of all-under-heaven" is to affirm that all things are essentially in an equilibrium or in a balance of opposites.
 There is essential harmony because the Way permeates all things; the implicit assumption is that the Way is essential oneness, which explains why all things exist in harmony.
 He concludes by saying that when there is chung and harmony then everything is right with all things, "Heaven and Earth"; similarly, the many things in Heaven and Earth receive what they need for their existence.

 2. Part 26